 This is a two-pronged approach over three or four articles (this is the first), on setting up WooCommerce on a self-hosted site and also here on WordPress.com.

-There was a time when you had to know at least something about payment processors, payment gateways, and speak to a merchant bank.
+There was a time when you had to know at least something about payment processors, payment gateways, and you had to speak to a merchant bank.

 It’s much easier now with Stripe and Paypal.